-These On-lending Guidelines outline the evaluation process that should be followed by stakeholders (e.g. prospective beneficiaries, the DMAC Secretariat and DMAC) for on-lending proposal evaluation.
-This process aims to establish a fair, efficient and transparent process for assessing and prioritising proposals so as to optimise the expected broader economic and social returns to be derived from Solomon Islands' limited borrowing capacity.
-These Guidelines should be read in conjunction with the On-lending Policy.
+These Sub-national Direct Borrowing Evaluation Guidelines outline the evaluation process that should be followed by stakeholders (e.g. sub-national entities, the DMAC Secretariat and DMAC) for sub-national direct borrowing proposal evaluation.
+This process aims to establish a fair, efficient and transparent process for assessing and prioritising proposals so as to optimise the expected broader economic and social returns to be derived from Solomon Islands' limited Government borrowing capacity.
+These Guidelines should be read in conjunction with the Sub-national Direct Borrowing Policy.

-Any reference to Policy in these Guidelines refers to the On-lending Policy.
+Any reference to Policy in these Guidelines refers to the Sub-national Direct Borrowing Policy.